UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

   OR ("intergeneration*" NEAR/5 ("wealth" OR "resource$" OR "mobility")) OR "slaves" OR "slave" OR "slavery"
   OR ("caste" NOT "bee$")
-  OR "vulnerable people" OR "vulnerable person$" OR "vulnerable group$" OR "the vulnerable" OR "autochthonous" OR "sami" OR "sapmi"
-  OR (("knowledge") NEAR/3 ("indigenous" OR "traditional" OR "local" OR "community based")) OR "minority group$" OR "minority language$" OR "minority stress" OR (("discrimination") NEAR/15 ("sociocultural" OR "racial" OR "race" OR "ethnic" OR "minorit*" OR "gender" OR "*sexual" OR "disabilit*" OR "disabled" OR "age" OR "appearance" OR "religi*" OR "muslim" OR "legal" OR "policy of" OR "perceived"))
+  OR "vulnerable people" OR "vulnerable person$" OR "vulnerable group$" OR "autochthonous" OR "sami" OR "sapmi" OR "saami" OR (("knowledge") NEAR/3 ("indigenous" OR "traditional" OR "local" OR "community based")) OR "minority group$" OR "minority language$" OR "minority stress" OR "ethnic minorit*" OR (("discrimination") NEAR/15 ("sociocultural" OR "racial" OR "race" OR "ethnic" OR "minorit*" OR "gender" OR "*sexual" OR "disabilit*" OR "disabled" OR "age" OR "appearance" OR "religi*" OR "muslim" OR "legal" OR "policy of" OR "perceived"))
   OR "racism" OR "racial" OR "apartheid"
-  OR "colonialism" OR "postcolonial*" OR "decoloni*" OR "genocide$" OR "epistemicide" OR "riot" OR "riots" OR "uprising$" OR "insurrection$" OR "political protest$" OR "political conflict$" OR "gender perspective$" OR "gendered" OR "sexism" OR "misogyny" OR "intersectional"
+  OR "colonialism" OR "postcolonial*" OR "decoloni*" OR "genocide$" OR "epistemicide" OR "riot" OR "riots" OR "uprising$" OR "insurrection$" OR "political protest$" OR "political conflict$" OR "gender perspective$" OR "gendered" OR "sexism" OR "misogyny" OR "intersectional*"
   OR "ageism"
   OR "homophob*" OR "gay" OR "lesbian" OR "bisexual" OR "transgender" OR "queer" OR "LGBT" OR "LGBTQ" )